 These policies provide coverage for any kind of claims filed against you for work done while the policy is still taking place.
-You can still expect full coverage according to the terms of your policy at the time the work is done if a claim is filed after your policy is expired.
+You can still expect full coverage according to the terms of your policy as you file a claim after your policy expires.

 This kind of dental malpractice insurance is less expensive than an occurrence policy.
 However, this coverage is based on the time the claim is made against you.
 These insurance policies usually have a retroactive date of one to five years.
-You have a one-year claims-made policy if a patient files a lawsuit two years after you execute a procedure so you will not be covered.
+You have a one-year claims-made policy if a patient files a lawsuit two years after you execute a procedure so you will not be part of the coverage.
 Furthermore, this is different from occurrence policies.
-Claims-made policies will stop providing coverage once the policy is already terminated.
-If you wish to be safeguarded from lawsuits after you already retire from dental practice or after you end your policy, you may opt for an additional policy called tail-coverage.
+Claims-made policies will stop providing coverage once the policy terminates.
+If you wish to be safe from lawsuits after you already retire from dental practice or after you end your policy, you may opt for an additional policy called tail coverage.

 Dental malpractice coverage will give you coverage for any dental malpractice judgments or settlements.
 This will also cover any related court expenses and other legal fees.
 In most cases too, your dental malpractice insurance companies will also provide you with lawyers.

-Furthermore, this insurance coverage will also cover any expenses of necessary legal fees and consultations if you are subpoenaed to appear as a witness or dental expert in a court case.
+Furthermore, this insurance coverage will also cover any expenses of necessary legal fees and consultations if you receive a subpoena to appear as a witness or dental expert in a court case.

 This may occur if a past or a current patient of yours sues another dentist for malpractice or if the other side of the legal court wishes to implement the proper protocol in certain dental clauses.

-What is entity malpractice coverage and how does it differ?
+What is entity malpractice insurance for dentist and how does it differ?

 Do dentists need professional liability?

 Dental malpractice can be both real or recognized.
 Out of the 5,588 dental malpractice claims reported to CNA over a 5-study time frame, about 35% were perceived to have no payment to the plaintiff.
-It was found out that the case was either successfully defended at trial, the client dropped the complaint or the court dismissed the case before the trial.
+The case was either successfully defended at trial, the client dropped the complaint or the court dismissed the case before the trial.

 It can reach an average of $10,137 to defend even though there are no plaintiff payments in such cases.
 This is an essential part of professional liability insurance.
 You have to pay unlimited legal expenses such as attorney’s fees and court expenses too in addition to court settlements and judgments.

-A lot of dentists who have not been involved in a lawsuit may think that a lawsuit won’t happen to them since only bad dentists get sued.
-Unfortunately, about 8,500 of your future workmates are named as defendants in malpractice lawsuits.
-The likelihood of being involved in a lawsuit can increase or decrease depending on your practice location, the kind of practice, and the procedures you perform.
+A lot of dentists who are not in a lawsuit may think that a lawsuit won’t happen to them since only bad dentists get sued.
+Unfortunately, about 8,500 of your future workmates are defendants in malpractice lawsuits.
+The likelihood of a lawsuit can increase or decrease depending on your practice location, the kind of practice, and the procedures you perform.
 This averages to at most one claim in a typical dentist’s career.